Amazon’s war on small businesses isn’t set to die down anytime soon.

 In fact, judging by the data we found on Amazon’s power, their predicted eCommerce takeover is likely to put the fear in small online retailers all over the world—no what stage of business they’re in.

-Not only are they actively selling over 12 million products (plus a huge selection of books, wine, services and media), but their standalone website is expected to hold 50% of all retail eCommerce global market value share by 2021:
+Not only are they actively selling over 12 million products (plus a huge selection of books, wine, services and media), but their standalone website is also expected to hold 50% of all retail eCommerce global market value share by 2021:

 But the game is not over yet.